 The eggs benedict was delicious and hit the spot.
 Eating it was a little messy, however.
 I also requested a glass of orange juice along with the meal.

 I ate fairly quickly because I wanted to nap and was shown to my nap room immediately.
 The decor of the room was nice, but I am not sure whether the light display along the side is practical in any way.
 There are two bottles of water in the room as well as an eyemask and earplugs.
 In a corner there are some racks for hanging your clothes.
 The bed itself was a little too firm for my taste.
-I'm also not sure why the bed isn't bigger - all that wooden surface that surrounds the bed seems to be a waste of space to me.
-As I napped, I could definitely hear footsteps from the outside, so at least that sound travels.
+I'm also not sure why the bed isn't bigger - all that wooden surface that surrounds the bed seems to be a waste of space.
+As I napped, I could definitely hear footsteps from the outside, so sound travels.
 If I had one criticism of the First Class Terminal, it would be the nap rooms could use a bit of work.

 I passed out for a little more than 3 hours and woke up a bit before Noon.
 I went to reserve the bath and was told it would be quite a wait, I said that was fine since my flight did not depart until 5:20pm.
 Afterwards I went to the dining area again and took some pictures of the buffet before sitting down to order.